polimi-ispl/2025-music-plc-challenge/README.md

 ## Video Presentations

-The winning teams are invited to record a **brief video presentation** showcasing their method, which will be featured in the final Challenge presentation at the 3rd IEEE International Workshop on Networked Immersive Audio ([IEEE IWNIA 2025](https://internetofsounds2025.ieee-is2.org/workshops/3rd-ieee-international-workshop-networked-immersive-audio)) in L’Aquila, Italy, October 29–30, 2025.
+The winning teams are invited to record a brief video presentation showcasing their method, which will be featured in the final Challenge presentation at the 3rd IEEE International Workshop on Networked Immersive Audio ([IEEE IWNIA 2025](https://internetofsounds2025.ieee-is2.org/workshops/3rd-ieee-international-workshop-networked-immersive-audio)) in L’Aquila, Italy, October 29–30, 2025.

-In due time, the organizers will reach out to the top-ranking teams to coordinate the video recordings.
+The organizers will reach out to the top-ranking teams to coordinate the video recordings.
+While this is optional and not mandatory, we highly encourage teams to take advantage of this opportunity to share their insights with the community.

-### Contacts
+## Contacts

 For questions, please contact [music.plc.challenge@gmail.com](mailto:music.plc.challenge@gmail.com)